 At Aycliffe Drive we pride ourselves on the positive, nurturing atmosphere within the school.
 This is often commented on by visitors to the school.
-We follow a therapeutic approach to behaviour management (Therapeutic Thinking, Hertfordshire Steps).
-We have 2 trained Steps tutors (Miss Fitzsimmons and Mrs Cain) and all staff are trained in this approach.
+We follow a therapeutic approach to behaviour management (Therapeutic Thinking).
+We have 3 trained Steps tutors (Miss Fitzsimmons, Mrs Horne and Miss Rumph) and all staff are trained in this approach.
 Training is updated yearly.

 All Children in the school are encouraged to treat each other equally and to look after each other.
 Towards this end "Buddy Groups" take place regularly where children work on a small project across the age-groups and classes.
 This impacts their understanding of each other at different ages and stages of their development.
 As children go through the school they are given leadership roles, which encourage them to look after each other through the school at lunchtime, again developing a sense of maturity and responsibility.
-We have additional social skills groups and 1:1 sessions with our pastoral support assistant, for those children who need input in responding to each other appropriately or where their own emotional well-being may affect those around them.
+We have additional social skills groups and 1:1 sessions with our Emotional Literacy Support Assistant (ELSA), for those children who need input in responding to each other appropriately or where their own emotional well-being may affect those around them.